iamSwaps/cartoonize-images/README.md

 # cartoonize-images
 A program which filters images into cartoon.
-Build using python
+Built using python

 This program uses Opencv library and also Pillow library.